UoMMScRobotics/UOMDocumentationForLeoRover/Task07_Manipulator_Setup/ArmSetup.md

 Things you need to do that will take longer than you expect:
 * How are you going to trajectories, motion planners, kinematics solvers, collision detection, etc. Using `MoveIt 2` is an option, but others are available.
 * Have you used the gripper and considered how that needs to be set up?
-* What is the bigger networking plan beyond the peer to peer network covered in this tutorial.
+* What is the bigger networking plan beyond connecting just the manipulator to your NUC or laptop?.
 How do you need to change/expand this network set up to cover your whole system?
    * If you haven't read [Troubleshooting ROS 2 Networking and Communication Guide](https://github.com/UoMMScRobotics/UOMDocumentationForLeoRover/blob/main/Further_reading/Networking.md) now might be a good time.
-* Have you setup simulation so you can work on your project without having physical access to your robot?
+* Do you have a simulation setup so you can work on your project without having physical access to your robot?